industrial-data-space/trusted-connector-documentation/docs/_docs/dev_faq.md

 - [What Java Version is currently supported?](#what-java-version-is-currently-supported)

+## I heard about an IDSCP protocol based on WebSockets, where to find it?

+The old IDSCP (version 1) protocol was based on WebSockets.
+However, its code was poorly written, poorly maintained, and typically relied on WebSocket libraries with lots of dependencies and overhead.

+Due to this and other design decisions, IDSCP2 was newly implemented using TCP/IP directly.
+The old IDSCP protocol has been removed with TC release 4.0.0.
+Due to its modular architecture, a WebSocket-based transport protocol for IDSCP2 could be implemented.
+However, this is not planned for the near future at the moment.

 ## I found a bug

 If you run into any bugs, please [file a bug report on GitHub](https://github.com/industrial-data-space/trusted-connector/issues).
 We will check the issue and reply as soon as possible.